Trekking options from El Chalten

 - A charming wilderness lodge on the edge of Rio de Las Vueltas about 20km north of town offering mountain biking and kayaking and great views of FitzRoy.

-Other trips in El Chalten
+Trips in El Chalten

 This is so much more than just a border crossing.
 After sailing through the turquoise blue of Lago O'Higgins (the deepest lake in South America) you will enjoy an easy trek in remote and untouched forest, surrounded by native Lenga…